🎉 Explore GraphQLConf 2026 • May 19-21 • Fremont, CA • View the schedule

 What Changed in GraphQL.js v17

 GraphQL.js v17 is currently available as 17.0.0-beta.1.
-This guide describes the public changes from the v16 stable line to the v17 beta line.
+This guide describes migration-impacting changes from the v16 stable line to the v17 beta line.

 Platform and Package Shape